 The applicant must be a Legal Entity, e.g. an Incorporated Society; Trust or Association; or a Business recognised under the Companies Act 1993.
 Proof of this through a certificate or other documentation must be supplied.
 For applications that receive support through other means, evidence of the support will need to be supplied.
 An Environmental Management Plan which considers the event’s environmental impact and plans to reduce this will need to be submitted with the application.

 What other support can I get from the Nelson Regional Development Agency for my event?

-The Nelson Regional Development Agency can help you to market the event, including listing the event on the It’sOn website and the I Love Nelson Tasman Facebook page, use of copy, event images and video content through shoulder season visitor campaigns, and providing copy and images to print media as appropriate (e.g. Our Nelson publication).
+The Nelson Regional Development Agency can help you to market the event, including listing the event on the It’sOn website, It'sOn Facebook page and the I Love Nelson Tasman Facebook page.
+Where relevant, there may be opportunities for us to use copy, images and video content of your event in our visitor marketing activity, as well as provide these materials to media as appropriate (e.g. Our Nelson publication).

 What data do I need to collect?

 Event organisers will need to provide an estimate of the number of attendees they expect to attend their event.
 For Economic Events an estimated breakdown of the numbers of locals and visitors to the region and the number of nights the visitors will stay will also be required.
 Results MUST be measured and reported back.
 Economic Impact Assessment tools will then be used to determine the overall economic impact of the event and will have an impact on any future funding.

 Are there any events that are not eligible for sponsorship funding?